mpusz/wg21-papers/src/2981R1_improving_our_safety_with_a_physical_quantities_and_units_library.md

 ## Non-negative quantities

-Some quantities are defined by ISO/IEC 80000 as explicitly non-negative.
-Others are implicitly non-negative from their definition.
-For example, those specified as magnitudes of a vector, like speed, defined as the magnitude of velocity.

-It is possible to have negative values of quantities defined as non-negative.
+Some quantity types are defined by [@ISO80000] as explicitly non-negative.
+Those include quantities like width, thickness, diameter, and radius.
+However, it turns out that it is possible to have negative values of quantities defined as non-negative.
+For example, `-1 * isq::diameter[mm]` could represent a change in the diameter of some object.
+Also, a subtraction `4 * width[mm] - 6 * width[mm]` results in a negative value as the width of the second argument is larger than the first one.

+Non-negative quantities are not limited to those explicitly stated as being non-negative in the [@ISO80000].
+Some quantities are implicitly non-negative from their definition.
+The most obvious example here might be scalar quantities specified as magnitudes of a vector quantity.
-For example, `-1 * speed[m/s]` could represent a change in average speed between two events.
+For example, speed is defined as the magnitude of velocity.
+Again, `-1 * speed[m/s]` could represent a change in average speed between two measurements.

-It is also possible to require non-negative values of quantities not defined as non-negative.
+This means that enforcing such constraints for quantity types might be impossible as those typically are used to represent a difference between two states or measurements.
+However, we could apply such constraints to quantity points, which, by definition, describe the absolute quantity values.
 For example, when height is the measure of an object, a negative value is physically meaningless.

-`quantity` is parametrized on the representation type.
-So it is possible to specify one that prevents negative values, e.g., a contract-checked type.
-This means that `-1 * speed[m/s]` works by default (the representation type is `int`).
-And also that `height(mylib::non_negative(obj.top - obj.bottom));` will catch logic errors in the formula.
+Such logic errors could be detected at runtime with contracts or some other preconditions or invariants checks.

 <!-- Lots of exciting discussion at https://github.com/mpusz/mp-units/issues/468 -->